Spokane police to get new full-body restraints to more safely detain suspects

 Notably, Spokane was rocked by the death of Otto Zehm following a police interaction in 2006.
 His death was ruled to be a homicide, with lack of oxygen to the brain as the official cause.

-"There's never been an asphyxiation death with the WRAP, because that's not how its designed," Safe Restrains CEO Charles Hammond said in an interview.
+"There's never been an asphyxiation death with the WRAP, because that's not how it's designed," Safe Restraints CEO Charles Hammond said in an interview.

 There have been in-custody deaths when a suspect was restrained with a WRAP, including the 2018 deaths of Earl McNeil while in the custody of the National City Police Department in southern California, and Dujuan Armstrong while in the custody of the Alameda County Sheriff's Office.
 A 2022 investigation published in the Guardian identified 10 lawsuits since 2000 for in-custody deaths during incidents involving WRAP restraints, but noted that many of the people who died in those cases had either pre-existing physical or mental health conditions.